The Gunny Sack

 • Milk chocolate melting wafers are made from sugar, palm oil, milk, and cocoa.
 They are similar to the candy wafers I used but are chocolate flavored instead.
 Wafers are easy to melt and easy to work with.

 • Couverture milk chocolate discs are milk chocolate in a disc form.
 They are made from cocoa butter, sugar, milk, and cocoa.
-It is top of the line in terms of quality and price.
+It is top-of-the-line in terms of quality and price.
 This kind of milk chocolate is not as easy to work with and needs to be tempered when melted.

 • Milk chocolate chips are perfect when baking since they hold their shape.
 If you do want to use them for these breakable chocolate hearts, you may need to add a teaspoon of shortening per 6 ounces of milk chocolate chips when melting them to make it smoother.